fivetran/fivetran_connector_sdk/README.md

 ### veeva vault objects
 This is an example of how we can sync Veeva Vault Object data using VQL via Connector SDK.
-You would need to provide your Veeva Vault vaultDNS, username, and password for this example to work.
+You would need to provide your Veeva Vault credentials for this example to work.

 </details>